beyond9thousand/meta/readme.md

 <figcaption><a target="_blank" href="https://www.behance.net/842860192f57b">Artwork by YOUNG IKE</a></figcaption>
 </figure>

-I am an artist by trade, but I enjoy dabbling in UNIX philosophy in my spare time.
-I also advocate for practical yet strong online privacy practises.
+I am an artist by trade, but I enjoy dabbling in the UNIX philosophy in my spare time.
+I am also a strong advocate for good but manageable privacy practices.
 This blog is a collection of all the tools, links, open source programmes, and other useful resources that I either regularly use or think are very helpful.

+!!!warning
+Links to certain topics on this website are only meant to serve as an entry point rather than an end-all.
+Additional research may be required.
 !!!
-Please notify me of any broken links or website issues so that this project can be kept up to date !!!